1

 Continuous protection: Companies must offer updates, upgrades, and patches throughout a reasonable lifecycle for their products, systems, and services via a secure update mechanism.

-In order to keep pace with continuous advances in the market as well as threats from the criminal world, businesses and governments need to coordinate their actions in a targeted manner.
-We are therefore joining forces to protect our democratic and economic values against cyber and hybrid threats.
-In this charter, the signing partners outline the key principles we consider essential for establishing a new charter of trust between society, politics, business partners, and customers.
+Our Partners are joining forces to protect our democratic and economic values against cyber and hybrid threats.
+In this Charter, the signing partners outline the key principles we consider essential for establishing a new charter of trust between society, politics, business partners, and customers.

 A strong network supporting our mission

-The Associated Partner Forum (APF) brings together regulators, research institutes, universities, and think tanks with the Charter of Trust’s industry partners.
+The Charter of Trust Associated Partners are regulators, research institutes, universities, and think tanks supporting and promoting the work of the Charter of Trust.
 Together, we build a trusted network committed to creating a strong digital security environment across the global economy.
-The APF provides an effective setting to discuss best practices for implementing the Charter’s 10 Principles, to assess cyber trends and developments, and to work together on specific Charter of Trust projects.
+Our Associated Partners provide valuable insights to the work of our Partners, to assess cyber trends and developments, and to work together on specific Charter of Trust projects.